antonisgkamitsios/stimulus-lsp/README.md

 - The extension caches controller names for performance.
 When you change the `controllersDir` setting, the cache is automatically refreshed.
 - The extension only provides completions for `data-controller-` attributes in HTML files.
-- Controller names are sorted alphabetically for consistent suggestions.